ImaanBontle/SDV-immersive-weathers/README.md

 <!--About the Mods-->
 ## About Immersive Weathers <a id="about"></a>

-*For install instructions, see [Getting Started](#getting-started).*

 *Note: This project is still in early (but active) development.
 The list of implemented features is growing, but I am a full-time graduate student, so please be patient while I flesh things out.*

+*For install instructions, see [Getting Started](#getting-started).*

 After a few playthroughs of Stardew Valley, I couldn't help but realise I was asking myself the same repeat questions: Why did tomorrow's weather follow a fixed probability law?
 Why didn't each type of weather affect crops in more meaningful ways?
-And most bafflingly of all, why did the words of a single man on the telly seemingly have the power to change it overnight?
+And most bafflingly of all, why did the words of a single man on the telly seemingly have the power to change the weather overnight?

 The answer to all these questions is simple: Meteorology is hard, y'all!